 Hungary’s main industries include mining, construction materials, electronics, pharmaceuticals, textiles and motor vehicles.
-The capital, Budapest, is the commercial centre of Hungary, with many multinational companies having offices in the city including IBM, Pfizer, Ericsson and Microsoft.
-The city is also a central hub of innovation and research as the headquarters of the European Institute of Innovation and Technology.
+The capital, Budapest, is the commercial centre of Hungary, and many multinational companies have offices in the city, including IBM, Pfizer, Ericsson and Microsoft.
+The city is also a central hub of innovation and research as home to the headquarters of the European Institute of Innovation and Technology.

 Business hours are usually between 9am and 5pm, Monday to Friday.
 It is not unusual for Hungarians to work overtime and not take a lunch break.
 Most Hungarians take holidays during the summer months of July and August, so it’s best to avoid scheduling important meetings during these months.

-Gift giving is not necessary in Hungarian business circles; however, if invited to a Hungarian associate’s house for a meal, then a small gift of chocolates or flowers is appropriate, but roses and lilies should be avoided.
+Gift-giving is not necessary in Hungarian business circles; however, if invited to a Hungarian associate’s house for a meal, then a small gift of chocolates or flowers is appropriate, but roses and lilies should be avoided.
 Gifts are generally opened immediately.

-Although there are equal opportunities for women, the majority of senior management positions are still occupied by men.
+While there are equal opportunities for women, the majority of senior management positions are still occupied by men.

-A firm handshake with direct eye contact is the acceptable greeting between Hungarian business associates.
+A firm handshake with direct eye contact is an acceptable greeting between Hungarian business associates.
 If greeting a woman, wait for her to extend her hand first.
 Otherwise, a nod of the head is acceptable.
 Hungarians address each other by their surnames first and then their first names, e.g. John Smith would be Smith John.

 Business culture in Hungary

-Dos and don’ts of business in Hungary
+Dos and don’ts of doing business in Hungary

 Do expect to socialise with Hungarian business associates.
 Hungarians enjoy getting to know business partners in a social setting before any business decisions are made in the boardroom.